plerpsandplerps/Sprouting-Tales/Basics.md

 ## How to Play a Tabletop Roleplaying Game

-When you are playing Sprouting Tales, you are having a conversation.
+When you are playing any Tabletop Roleplaying Game, including Sprouting Tales, you are having a conversation.
 You are listening intently on the fictional story other players are creating and contributing your thoughts to this shared fiction.

 ### Core Loop